tobbik/lua-t/docs/T.OrderedHashTable.rst

 ``integer i = T.OrderedHashTable.getIndex( oht, key )``
   Returns the index of the element in *oht* which has the given ``key``.
 If that key does not exist return nil.
+This operation is a bit more expensive then a lookup because it has to perform a table scan (O^n).

-``value k = T.OrderedHashTable.getkey( oht, integer i )``
+``value k = T.OrderedHashTable.getKey( oht, integer i )``
   Returns the key of the element in ``oht`` which has the given index ``i``.
   If that index does not exist return nil.
+Unlike ``getKey``, this operation is a lookup, not a scan.

 Class Metamembers